 History of Minimum Wage Legislation in the US

-In 1938 Franklin Delano Roosevelt passed the first federal minimum wage in the US, set at 25 cents per hour, an equivalent of about 4 dollars per hour in the contemporary rates.
-It was part of the Fair Labor Standards Act (FLSA) which also covers aspects like youth employment overtime pay and recordkeeping.
+In 1938, President Roosevelt passed the first federal minimum wage in the US, set at 25 cents per hour, an equivalent of about 4 dollars per hour in contemporary rates.
+It was part of the Fair Labor Standards Act (FLSA) which also covers aspects like youth employment overtime pay and record keeping.
 Although the US passed its first law in 1938, some individual states like Massachusetts already had their legislation in place.
-The wage keeps increasing over the years, and today it is 7.25 dollars per hour.

 US States with the Highest Minimum Wage